tonkeeper/tonconnect-sdk/packages/ui-react/README.md

 # TON Connect UI React by Tonkeeper

 > This is a Tonkeeper-maintained fork of the official [TonConnect UI React](https://github.com/ton-connect/sdk/tree/main/packages/ui-react) with additional features and improvements.
-While maintaining compatibility with the core TonConnect protocol, this fork includes Tonkeeper-specific enhancements for better integration with Tonkeeper wallet and extended functionality.
+While maintaining compatibility with the core TonConnect protocol.

 ## Key Differences from Official TonConnect UI React